 “Data has become the most important factor when making decisions about our games; no matter which stage we’re talking about: acquisition, optimization, re-engagement, development of new features, etc. So that means that there are many ways in which we are using data on a daily basis to improve our Mobile App marketing.
 If I had to pick out one data point, and the game or app already had decent KPIs, I would say that for running User Acquisition campaigns, calculating an accurate and trustful LTV is key.
 We must not forget that UA is probably the most controllable way to ensure a constant flow of users.” – David Cremades, CMO at From The Bench S.L.

-“For me, the most impactful time to use data insights is during audience targeting for UA.
+From the time when Arturo worked for Headway:“For me, the most impactful time to use data insights is during audience targeting for UA.
 Mobile ad serving capabilities have improved, and it is now possible to very accurately specify who you want your ads to reach.
 The right combination of creative, publisher, time of day, geo, message sequence, etc., ultimately determines the success or failure of a particular ad to convert.

 Keeping track of the data of all those moving parts is what allows marketers to identify which combination of factors is working best, and optimize their targeting strategies.
 Each time a targeted campaign is run, marketers can refine the audience based on which channels delivered the highest value users, and the characteristics of the users who converted.
 Essentially creating a data feedback loop that constantly optimizes targeting based on conversions.